tailhook/knuffel/derive/derive_decode.md

 There are few limitations of the `flatten`:
 1. All fields in target structure must be optional.
-2. The target structure must implement [`Default`](std::default::Default)
+2. The target structure must implement [`Default`](std::default::Default).
-3. Only children an properties can be factored out, not arguments in current implementation
+3. Only children or properties can be factored out, not arguments in current implementation.
 4. You must specify which directives can be used in the target structure (i.e. `flatten(child, children, property, properties)`) and if `children` or `properties` are forwarded to the target structure, no more children